Nebukam/PCGExtendedToolkit/_sources/doc-paths/paths-to-clusters.md

 |**Settings**||
 | Fuse Distance           | This define the distance at this the points are considered to be identical.  |
 | **Graph Output Settings**           | *See {% include lk id='Working with Clusters' a='#graph-output-settings-' %}.* |

----
-# Inputs
-## In
-Any number of point datasets assumed to be paths.

----
-# Outputs
-## Vtx & Edges
-See {% include lk id='Working with Clusters' %}.
-*Reminder that empty inputs will be ignored & pruned*.